chipsalliance/rocket-chip/README.md

 ### Setting up the RISCV environment variable

 To build the rocket-chip repository, you must point the RISCV environment variable to your riscv-tools installation directory.

     $ export RISCV=/path/to/riscv/toolchain/installation

-The riscv-tools repository is already included in rocket-chip as a git submodule.
+The riscv-tools repository is already included in rocket-chip as a Git submodule.
 You **must** build this version of riscv-tools:

     $ cd rocket-chip/riscv-tools